wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.24 =
+* Addition - Minimum quantity required for purchase.
+* Addition - Exclude tax for a specific user.
+* Addition - Exclude shipping for a specific user.
+* Improvement - Various design improvements.
+* Fix - Payment Express PxPay 2.0 correction so that
 = 2.1.23 =
 * Fix - Stripe subscriptions with the new design files were not working, corrections made.
 * Improvement - Stripe subscriptions screen has a nicer look and faster checkout.